Last Updated on January 5, 2023

 Thus, a framework for dance/heritage is required, which ‘will allow dance to be elevated in value as a vital part of human world heritage, but on its own terms, without being forced into pre-existing heritage models’ (Lo Iacono and Brown, 2016, p.
 102).

 In seeking to develop the above-mentioned framework, I moved from the idea of ICH, towards the idea of ‘Living Cultural Heritage’ (Lo Iacono and Brown, 2016).

-My interdisciplinary research on dance, embodiment, heritage, sociology and anthropology, has led me to the conclusion that heritage is not only something external to us, such as an artefact, a building, an object that we have inherited from the past.
+My interdisciplinary research on dance, embodiment, heritage, sociology, and anthropology, has led me to the conclusion that heritage is not only something external to us, such as an artifact, a building, an object that we have inherited from the past.
 Instead, cultural heritage is alive and it is within us, embodied within the people who experience it and transmit it.